Yale-EEB723/finalproject/code.md

 ```

 ## Results
+### Broad Sampling Across the Animal Tree
+These are the animals chosen for this project.
+They were selected to represent a broad swath of diversity across Metazoa.

 ### Is Synteny Analysis Possible?
+Synteny analysis, which studies the spatial distribution of genes in the genome, greatly depends on the use of high quality assemblies.
+How does assembly contiguity vary across the animal tree?

 #### Most Genomes Have Short Scaffolds
+There is a momentous difference in median scaffold length between assemblies from model organisms (Homo sapiens, Danio rerio, Drosophila melanogaster, and Taeniopygia guttata) and other animals.
+The human genome possesses the highest median scaffold length (approximately 133 million base pairs).
+In contrast, Strongylocentrotus posseses the shortest median scaffold length (just 1006 bp).

+The frequency histogram of scaffolds for each species is generally right-skewed, except for the model organisms which possess few scaffolds of great length.

 #### Most Genomes Are Highly Fragmented
+A similar divide between model organisms and all other animal is seen in the degree to which assemblies are fragmented.
+Chromosome-level assemblies are available for only the model organisms (Homo sapiens, Danio rerio, Drosophila melanogaster, Taeniopygia guttata), and thus were used here.
+All other assemblies were primary or top-level assemblies, and possessed over 1,000 scaffolds each.
+In particular, Strongylocentrotus, again, possessed over 32,000 scaffolds.
+Danio rerio possessed the fewest number of chromosomes: 8.

-#### Scaffolds with At Least 3 Genes Per Scaffold
+#### Scaffolds With At Least 3 Genes Per Scaffold
+Synteny analysis requires at least 3 genes on a scaffold - two on either side of the gene of interest to serve as anchors delineating the synteny block, and the gene of interest itself.
+Are my genomes contiguous enough to satisfy this requirement?

+Excluding the model organisms, in general the proportion of scaffolds that possess at least 3 genes is less than 10%, although this is higher in Mnemiopsis leidyi and Amphimedon queenslandica (20%  and 17%, respectively).

+However, because the assemblies of non-model animals are highly fragmented, this low proportion still translates into a high number of scaffolds with three or more genes.

 Showing only the proportion *or* number of scaffolds alone is misleading.
-Having substantially more scaffolds will simulataneously decrease the proportion with > 3 genes but increase the number with > 3 genes.
-For the latter metric, highly contiguous genomes (Homo, Danio, Taeniopygia, Drosophila) will possess much fewer scaffolds > 3 genes.
+Having substantially more scaffolds will simulataneously decrease the proportion with > 3 genes but increase the count of scaffolds with > 3 genes.
+For the latter metric, highly contiguous genomes (Homo, Danio, Taeniopygia, Drosophila) will possess many fewer scaffolds.
 A more ideal metric may be a normalized ratio of the number:proportion of scaffolds with > 3 genes.

 ### Ghost Loci Analysis

 Contingency matrix: choice of genes: scaffold.

-Tree approach